tillbiskup/evedata/docs/architecture.rst

 Mapping timestamps to position counts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For a detailed discussion/summary of the current state of affairs regarding the algorithm and its specification, see `#7722 <https://redmine.ahf.ptb.de/issues/7722>`_.
+In short:

+* Monitors corresponding to motor axes should be mapped to the *next* position.
+* Monitors corresponding to detector channels should be mapped to the *previous* position.
+* For monitors corresponding to devices, there is no sensible decision possible.

+Just to make things slightly more entertaining, up to eveH5 v7, monitor datasets do *not* provide any hint which type (axis, channel, device) they belong to.
+Hence, this decision can not be made sensibly.
+For safety reasons, mapping monitors to the previous position seems sensible, as the event could have occurred in the readout phase of the detectors (the position is incremented after moving the axes and before triggering the detector readout and start of nested scan modules).

 The ``TimestampData`` class got a method :meth:`get_position` to return position counts for given timestamps.
 Currently, the idea is to have one method handling both, scalars and lists/arrays of values, returning the same data type, respectively.